Kirill486/my-dream-app/readme.md

 1. **Use Cases** and **Controllers** - the logic part.
 2. **View Pool** and **ViewControllers** - the map to view-model part.
 3. **Buisiness repository** - the adapter from state to repository.
-4. **Buisiness logger** - the adapter from logging to repository
+4. **Buisiness logger** - the adapter from logging to repository.

-So we have two places where different concerns can meet.

-In fact there is no difference what framework or library you use, your buisiness logic's API stay the same.
+So, looks like for each peice of functionality we have a **consern** itself (API and implementation like view, model, repository) and a **buisiness mapping** from our application need to conserns API.

 ## Version history